graphql-compose/graphql-compose.github.io/docs/basics/understanding-relations.md

 });
 ```

-And now you may create relations via `TypeComposer.addRelation` method in such way:
+And now you may create relations via `ObjectTypeComposer.addRelation` method in such way:

 ```js
 AuthorTC.addRelation('posts', {